fmarino-412/SABD_project2_BallettiMarino/readme.md

 * `CustomTimeWindows.java` that is an abstract class representing a generic custom duration time window,
 * `DailyTimeWindows.java` that implements a daily time window aligned to a given time zone,
-* `MonthlyTimeWindows.java` that implements a monthly time window (aligned to the first day of a month) and
+* `MonthlyTimeWindows.java` that implements a monthly time window (aligned to the first day of a month in a given time zone) and
-* `WeeklyTimeWindows.java` implementing a weekly time window (starts on Monday and ends on Sunday).
+* `WeeklyTimeWindows.java` implementing a weekly time window (starts on Monday and ends on Sunday aligned to a given time zone).

 ### utility package

-This package contains classes needed for queries execution support, in particular:
+This package contains classes needed for queries' execution support, in particular:

-* `BusData.java` structure representing tuple information needed for queries evaluation,
+* `BusData.java` structure representing tuple information needed for evaluation,
 * `DataCommonTransformation.java` containing common method needed for queries processing and
 * `OutputFormatter.java` needed for query outcomes formatting in order to be published on Kafka.